Human Activity Recognition with CNN

 Balance this data

 From the data distribution shown above we can observe that the data is unbalanced.
-Standing has very less examples compared to Walking and Jogging'.
-If we use this data directly it will overfit and will be skewed towards Walking and Jogging'.
+Standing has very few examples compared to Walking and Jogging.
+Using this data directly will cause overfitting and bias the model toward Walking and Jogging.

-As we saw earlier the data is in string data type.
-Here we have converted the xyz values into floating values using astype('float').
+The data is in string data type.
+Here we have converted the x, y, z values into floating values using astype('float').

 data['x'] = data['x'].astype('float')